FORTH-ICS-INSPIRE/artemis/README.md

 ```
 Here the ADMIN user can approve pending users,
 promote users to admins, delete users and view all users.
-An ADMIN can delete VIEWER users, but not ADMIN users.
+An ADMIN can delete VIEWER users, but not ADMIN users (TBD).

 ### User account actions (ADMIN-VIEWER)
 Currently the current account-specific actions are supported: